-- With memory care residents, keep the order consistent from week to week, except for special seasons and services, such as Advent.
+- With memory care residents, keep the song order consistent from week to week, except for special seasons and services, such as Advent.
 Try to go from page 1 to 2 to 3 to 4, etc. If you do skip songs, announce it clearly (“We’re going to skip ahead one page, to page 6”) and only skip ahead; it’s much more confusing to skip back.

 - I’ve heard different opinions on whether to use songbooks.
-At my eldercare sites, we’ve assembled notebooks with lyrics printed in 20-point type (typically one song per page).
-Each page has a page number and is placed in a plastic page protector.
+For my eldercare groups, I’ve assembled soft-sided notebooks with lyrics printed in 22-point type (one song per page).
+Each page has a large page number and is placed in a plastic page protector.
 Many people use the books to follow along; others merely hold them.
 Because the hymns are generally short and well-known, you may decide to forgo hymn books completely.
 Choose whatever method works best for your group.

 During the service